-Decembe er 31, 2020
+December December 31, 2021

-Current assets 1 \$ 917
+Current assets 1 \$ 1,078

-Non-current assets 2 3,248
+Non-current assets 2 3,495

-Current liabilities 3 1,081
+Current liabilities 3 1,330

-Non-current liabilities 4 4,491
+Non-current liabilities 4 4,761

-(1) Includes received less of \$45 due from non guerantes subsidiaries as of December 21, 2020
+(1) Includes receivables of \$48 due from non-guarantor subsidiaries

-(1) Includes receivables of \$45 due from non-guarantor subsidiaries as of December 31, 2020
+(2) Includes receivables of \$180 due from non-guarantor subsidiaries

-(2) Includes receivables of \$142 due from non-guarantor subsidiaries as of December 31, 2020 (3) Includes payables of \$54 due to non-guarantor subsidiaries as of December 31, 2020
+(3) Includes payables of \$35 due to non-guarantor subsidiaries

-(4) Includes payables of \$31 due to non-guarantor subsidiaries as of December 31, 2020
+(4) Includes payables of \$1,397 due to non-guarantor subsidiaries

 The senior notes are structurally subordinated to all indebtedness of the Company's non-guarantor subsidiaries.
-The non-guarantors are separate and distinct legal entities and have no obligation, contingent or otherwise, to pay any amounts due pursuant to the senior notes, or to make any funds available therefore, whether by dividends, loans, distributions or other payments.
+The nonguarantors are separate and distinct legal entities and have no obligation, contingent or otherwise, to pay any amounts due pursuant to the senior notes, or to make any funds available therefore, whether by dividends, loans, distributions or other payments.
 Any right that the Company or the guarantors have to receive any assets of any of the non-guarantors upon the liquidation or reorganization of any non-guarantor, and the consequent rights of holders of senior notes to realize proceeds from the sale of any of a non-guarantor's assets, would be effectively subordinated to the claims of such non-guarantor's creditors, including trade creditors and holders of preferred equity interests, if any, of such non-guarantor.
 Accordingly, in the event of a bankruptcy, liquidation or reorganization of any of the non-guarantors, the non-guarantors will pay the holders of their debts, holders of preferred equity interests, if any, and their trade creditors before they will be able to distribute any of their assets to the Company or any of the guarantors.